Muhammad Usama Saleem

 News

-• Oct 2024: One paper, “BioPose: Biomechanically-accurate 3D Pose Estimation from Monocular Videos,” is accepted to WACV 2025!
+• Oct 2024: “BioPose: Biomechanically-Accurate 3D Pose Estimation from Monocular Videos” is accepted to WACV 2025!

-• June 2023: One paper, “Private Data Synthesis from Decentralized Non-IID Data,” is accepted to IJCNN 2023, presented in Queensland, Australia, and received a $5000 travel grant!
+• June 2023: “Private Data Synthesis from Decentralized Non-IID Data” accepted to IJCNN 2023, presented in Queensland, Australia, and received a $5500 travel grant!

-• April 2023: Presented at the SIAM International Conference on Data Mining (SDM'23) Doctoral Forum and received the NSF $1400 travel grant.
+• April 2023: Presented at the SIAM International Conference on Data Mining (SDM’23) Doctoral Forum; awarded NSF $1400 travel grant.

 Recent Publications